brodieG/r2c/README.md

 On [my system](#notes-on-benchmarking) that's about 2-5 **CPU cycles** for each of the 10 million operations and associated loop overhead.
 Hard to get much faster[^1].
 If we maintain a high ratio of native operations to R level calls our programs will be fast.

+### But Not at Everything

-But some tasks require more R-level calls, such as computing group statistics:
+Some tasks require more R-level calls, such as computing group statistics:

     g <- cumsum(sample(c(TRUE, rep(FALSE, 9)), n, replace=TRUE))
     x.split <- split(x, g)